- Mental Health»

 Step Five: Are you Willing to Sacrifice Your Own Health/Life for a Drink?

 Physical death is the ultimate consequence for the alcoholic.
-Untreated alcoholism always leads to death unless something unrelated happens to beat it to the punch line.
+Untreated alcoholism always leads to death unless something unrelated happens to beat it to the punch.
 We alcoholics die as a result of falls, drowning, fire, liver failure, heart attack or some other alcohol related circumstance or condition.

 Consequences, if we have the courage to look for them, will be found in our finances, relationships, jobs, mental health, physical health and spiritual health.